 - Tame your mind

-Rinpoche observes that if we want to learn Dharma, we must first examine our own behavior.
-We may think we are practicing “meditation,” but sometimes meditation actually means diagnosing.
+If we want to learn Dharma, we first examine our own behavior.
+We may think we are practicing “meditation,” but sometimes meditation involves diagnosing our current situation.
 We say that meditation means transforming.
 And most importantly, it means seeing the truth.

 Three Pillars or Perspectives of Meditation

-- Diagnose your problems so you can heal
+- Diagnose your problems so we can heal

 - See the truth